Head Cheese

 • Meat is separated from bones.

 Meats should be covered with 1-2 inches of water and simmered below the boiling point for 2-3 hours.
+Boiling water will produce a cloudy stock.
 The skins should be boiled separately until soft but still in one piece.
 When still warm, cooked meats should be removed from bones and cooled down.
 The skins are cut into strips.
 The resulting meat broth should be filtered though 2-3 layers of cheese cloth until clarified.
 The better clarity obtained, the better looking cheese head will be produced.
-Such a jelly is a fat free and rich in protein product.
+Such a jelly is fat-free and rich in protein product.

-When too much water was used it is possible to end up with a broth that will contain not enough gelatin and will not set.
-This may be corrected by additional boiling of the meat stock.
-As more water evaporates from the stock, the resulting meat broth gets concentrated and when cool it will become a jelly.
-If this does not work you will have to re-heat the jelly, strain the hot gelatin and add a packet of a commercial gelatin.
-Then re-arrange meats on a plate and pour the hot gelatin over them.
-This will become a serious issue if the meat was stuffed into the casing.
+When too much water is used, a broth may contain not enough gelatin and will not set.
+This becomes a serious issue if the meat is already stuffed into the casing, The problem can be corrected by additional boiling of the meat stock.
+As more water evaporates from the stock, the resulting meat broth gets concentrated and, when cool, should become a jelly.
+If this does not work, you need to re-heat the aspic (jelly), pour the hot broth through a strainer, and add a packet of commercial gelatin.
+Then re-arrange meats on a plate and pour the new gelatin over them.

-When in doubt it is safer to add powdered gelatin straight from the beginning than to create unnecessary extra work for yourself.
+When in doubt, it is safer to add powdered gelatin straight from the beginning than to create unnecessary extra work.
 As an extra precaution you may test your meat broth before it is added to the casing.
 Place some of it in a refrigerator and see whether it solidifies within one hour.
-If not enough collagen is present, for example mainly lean meats were used, little gelatin will be produced and the resulting meat stock will not solidify.
+If not enough collagen is present, for example, too much lean meat is selected, little gelatin will be produced, and the resulting meat stock will not solidify.
 This can be easily corrected by adding commercial gelatin.
-For best results mix powdered gelatin with the existing meat broth and not with water.
+For the best flavor, mix powdered gelatin with the existing meat broth and not with water.
 Water will dilute the flavor of the broth.

 Mixing

 Meats are mixed with all other ingredients.
-Although the recipe provides the amounts of all ingredients, nevertheless due to precooking meats in water, then washing them with hot water later on, it is recommended to taste the mixture and refine the recipe if needed.
-Do not mix meat and jelly together before stuffing.
-The hot jelly will draw some of the juices out of the meat and the jelly becomes cloudy.
+Although the recipe provides the amounts of all ingredients, nevertheless due to precooking meats in water and then washing them with hot water later on, it is recommended to taste the mixture and refine the recipe if needed.
+Do not mix meat with hot broth together before stuffing.
+The hot jelly will draw some of the juices out of the meat, and the jelly becomes cloudy.
 A good idea is to scald meat with hot water to remove any grease that might cloud the gelatin.

 Stuffing

 Head cheese was traditionally stuffed into pig stomach.
-Pig stomach is a one unit chamber of uniform oval shape with two easy to saw openings.
-Stomachs of a cow or a sheep are basically three stomachs in one unit.
+The pig stomach is a one-unit chamber of uniform oval shape with two easy-to-saw openings.
+The stomachs of a cow or a sheep are basically three-chamber units.
 The shape of those stomachs is irregular and not easy to fill.
 After filling, the stomach's opening had to be sewn with butcher's twine.
 Today, head cheese is stuffed into a large diameter synthetic casing, preferably a plastic one that will prevent loss of aspic during cooking.
 The tied or clipped at the bottom casing is held vertically and meat pieces are placed first.
-Then a gelatin, from naturally produced meat broth or made from a commercial powder, is carefully poured down into the casing.
+Then gelatin, from naturally produced meat broth or made from a commercial grade, is carefully poured down into the casing.
 This is normally done through a big funnel using a ladle.
-The casing is tied or clipped on the top and head cheese is ready for cooking.
+The casing is tied or clipped on the top and the head cheese is ready for cooking.

 Pork stomach ready for cleaning

-1. Stomach need to be cleaned.
+1. The stomach needs to be cleaned.
 It is reversed first.

 Fat is trimmed from pork stomach